JoeyMckenzie/realworld-rust-axum-sqlx/README.md

 ## Using Docker

-The project utilizes Docker containers for Postgres and Prometheus metrics.
+The project utilizes Docker containers for Postgres and Prometheus metrics, as well as containers for the API and frontend.
 For example, when starting the application with `cargo make docker`, navigating to `localhost:9090` will bring you to the Prometheus metrics page.
 From there, running integration tests with `cargo make integration` to simulate traffic to the API allows one to observe the